AbeSong/cmc-todo/README.md

 * Considerations around additional functionality include displaying ids, timestamps and sorting but deemed out of scope as this is a rabbit hole when combining with design.
 * No additional breakpoints (media queries) for various screen widths have been made due to the subjective design element.
 * The app itself is fluid/responsive.
-* A required html attribute has been put in place for adding items for simplicity.
+* A `required` attribute for input has been placed for simplicity vs custom validation feedback.
 No action is also a logical behaviour for empty inputs.

 ## Additional Libraries
 * uuid